• FAQ

 Do you pay property taxes in a manufactured home land-lease community?

 Not on the land.
 The community owns the lot and handles those property taxes.
-You pay a modest annual personal property tax on the home itself; it’s considerably lower than full property taxes on a land-and-home parcel.
+You pay a modest annual tax on the home itself, paid to the state and is estimated at $110 annually, coming in considerably lower than full property taxes on a land-and-home parcel.

 Are HOA fees going up in Florida?